 Should Schools Teach Cursive Writing?

-Did you know that the many schools do not include a standards to teacher cursive writing as part of the curriculum?
+Did you know that many schools do not teach cursive writing as part of the curriculum and it is not included in the Common Core Standards?
 This issue has caused a lot of debate within the educational community.
+Most teachers that I’ve asked consider teaching cursive writing a vital skill for children.
+Consider what we know about how students learn.

-As teachers consider whether or not to teach cursive writing, we need to think about what cursive writing helps us achieve.
-It is so important to remember that learning to write in cursive helps accomplish much more than just a style of writing.
+It is important to remember that acquiring skills to write, and read, in cursive helps students accomplish much more than just a style of writing and literacy.
 For starters, recognizing letters written in cursive helps children to differentiate and learn to read different types of text and fonts that they come across with ease.
 Writing in cursive helps build stronger pathways in the brain for visual perception, a skill that impacts the ability to draw, construct, and visualize 3-dimensional structures.
+Cursive writing promotes fluidity in speech.
+Furthermore, this added focus on penmanship forces one to reflect on the words that are being written enhancing vocabulary and intelligence.

 Some food for thought: